IABTechLab/uid2docs/docs/guides/integration-mobile-client-side.md

 #### For iOS:
 `UID2Manager.shared.getAdvertisingToken()`

-You need this value when you are making an ad request, which will be explained in the rest of this guide.
+You need this value when you are making an ad request, which will be explained in the rest of this guide. (**GWH_SW_new I think this means, save the value that's returned from that function call?
+ANSWER: YES**)

+(**GWH_SW_from_meeting: above is what the SDK does, below is additional info**)

+### Testing With Your Own Configuration

-By default, the development application will use a default set of subscription ID and public key stored in:
+By default, the development app uses a default set of subscription ID and public key stored in the following object:

 #### For Android:
 `com.uid2.dev.ui.MainScreenViewModel.Companion`